09jetsalit/count-redux-react/README.md

 Install:
 1.npm i

-How to use
+How to use:
 1.npm start

 condition:
-1. Min 0 if count < 0 show 0
+1.Min 0 if count < 0 show 0